 What we do have is some of the hardest-riding staff around, putting the Sting through paces it almost definitely wasn’t designed to go through.

-With many of the GritShift team personally owning the MX3, and from helping customers with their Talaria Stings, let’s see how the MX3 has held up for at least 1.5 years of (hard!) riding.
+With many of the GritShift team personally owning the MX3, and from helping countless customers with their Talaria Stings, let’s see how the MX3 has held up for at least 1.5 years of (hard!) riding.

 If you’re looking for a general review of the Talaria Sting (MX3), read this article here.